 - Setting a time to follow up – “When would be a good day to come back and pick up the sign-up sheet?”

 When you return, you will have a sign-up sheet with new patient leads waiting to hear from you.
-If you need a sign-up sheet template, you can download one here.

-When you return to pick up the sign-up sheet, ask the property manager about upcoming events for residents.
+When you pick up the sign-up sheet, ask the property manager about upcoming events for residents.
 Believe it or not, many apartment complexes host regular events for residents – why not ask to participate?
 Since the property manager is already familiar with you, they are more likely to say “yes” to your participation.

 Why It Works